 - In 2014, a 14-year-old boy from Norway had a kidney failure due to drinking four liters of an energy drink with caffeine and played for 16 hours straight.
 That would be equivalent to 1,280 mg of caffeine.

-- In 2017, 17-year-old waitress from UK had caffeine overdose after drinking 7 double espressos.
+- In 2017, a 17-year-old waitress from the UK had caffeine overdose after drinking 7 double espressos.
 She was rushed to the hospital and luckily was able to recover after consuming that 1,078 mg of caffeine.

 When you start experiencing one or more of the symptoms, you might need to slow down your caffeine intake.

 Have you ever experienced trying not to drink your favorite cup of coffee or tea?
 Then you feel like you are having a headache because of it?
 You might be experiencing caffeine withdrawal.
 Zero caffeine consumption will be difficult if it has been part of your daily routine.
 That is why others who are trying to lessen or avoid caffeine are experiencing caffeine withdrawal.

 Symptoms of caffeine withdrawal are almost the same with caffeine overdose: headache, nausea, jitters, nervousness, and vomiting.
 Caffeine withdrawal is experienced between two to nine days after cutting off caffeine in your system.